ethna/ethna.github.com/ethna-doc-english/README.md

-This is the English transtlation of the documenation.
+This is the English translation of the documenation.
 Work is in Progress.

-_build/html/index.html
+Typos may occur.

+``_build/html/index.html``